 What it really means: You must have strong written and verbal communication skills and be able to adjust your communication style depending on the audience you’re addressing.
 If this is a weaker skill set of yours, don’t shy away from it.
 The best way to gain this experience is diving in and learning how best to foster your interpersonal skills and communication skills with your team and clients alike.

 Tips & Tricks from The Assist: Consider taking a course to help you become an expert-level communicator.
 Some of our faves include Social Psychology, Crisis Communication, and The Science of Happiness at Work.

 Pro-tip: If you’re handling communication highlighting employee milestones or successes, consider utilizing Blueboard to add on the perfect experiential reward to celebrate that employee.
 Nectar is also a great employee engagement software for employee shoutouts and so much more!

 People Also Ask These Questions About Key Responsibilities of an Executive Assistant

-Q: What are the typical responsibilities of executive assistant in 2021?
+Q: What are the typical responsibilities of executive assistant?